Florida is commemorating the 50th anniversary of Gatorade Saturday. They will not commemorate the 50th anniversary of their 1965 game against Auburn.

 He later fell on a Spurrier fumble in the end zone.

-“Salt tablets and school spirit—that’s what Auburn football does,” Shug (probably) told this young man after the game.
+“School spirit and salt tablets — that’s what Auburn football does,” Shug (probably) told this young man after the game.

 Yep, there’s Aubie, topically as ever, downin’ the Gator’s Auburn game supply of Gatorade.

 Auburn blocked two punts in the third quarter and scored 20 points in three minutes.
-The Gators’ thirst for their first win in Cliff Hare Stadium could not be quenched.
+The Gators’ thirst for their first win in Cliff Hare Stadium would not be quenched.
 Auburn 26 – Florida 21.
-Hydrate that!

 If you’d like to help TWER keep on keepin’ on, please click here.